TristanVrg/TristanVrg/README.md

 🎓 **PhD candidate in astrophysics** at [IRAP (Research Institute in Astrophysics and Planetology)](https://www.irap.omp.eu/en/), Toulouse, France.
 🌌 **International Master's in Space Sciences and Applications (SSA)**, University of Orléans, France.
-📚 Background in fundamental physics (BSc & MSc).
+📚 Background in Fundamental and Applied Physics (BSc & MSc).

 ☀️ I investigate the **solar wind** and **magnetic reconnection** through the study of **switchbacks** using **Solar Orbiter** data.